WilliamLiPro/Saliency-Detection-on-Multi-Feature/README.md

 For more information, please contact author by: williamli_pro@163.com

 <<<<<<< HEAD
-If you use this code, please cite:
+If you'd like to use this code, please cite:
 YANG Xiao-gang, LI Wei-peng, MA Ma-shuang.
 Saliency Detection with Multi-features in Probability Framework.
 Acta Electronica Sinica, 2019, 47(11): 2378-2385.
 DOI: 10.3969/j.issn.0372-2112.2019.11.020
 =======